ralphocdol/glance-addon-scripts/README.md

 ### Loading Script
 Issues with loading the scripts are mostly because of the lack of [Cache Busting](https://www.keycdn.com/support/what-is-cache-busting) for JavaScript.
 To address this, we can use `$include` to load the script BUT doing so will not cache the script and will just append them directly to the DOM which may not be ideal.

-The [old method](https://github.com/ralphocdol/glance-js-loader?tab=readme-ov-file#modules) I used to use was to have a `module.json` have a script loader.
+The [old method](https://github.com/ralphocdol/glance-js-loader?tab=readme-ov-file#modules) I used to use was using a `module.json` and have a script loader which was complicated.
 See https://github.com/ralphocdol/glance-js-loader/blob/main/assets/custom.js

 #### in the `document` config:
 ```yaml